The Best Broccoli Baby Food

-- 1 small white potato or apple, peeled and chopped
+- 1/2 apple, pear or small white potato peeled and chopped (optional)

 - 1 tbsp good quality olive oil (optional)

-- In a medium saucepan, bring 2 inches of water to a boil over medium heat.
+- Prep: In a medium saucepan, bring 2 inches of water to a boil over medium heat.

-- Place the broccoli and potato (or apple) into a steamer basket and place over boiling water, cover and steam for 10-12 minutes or until the broccoli and potato are tender.
-Reserve water from the steamer.
+- Steam: Place the broccoli and apple/potato/pear into a steamer basket and place over boiling water, cover and steam for 8-10 minutes or until the broccoli and apple are tender.
+Reserve the water from the steamer.
 Let cool slightly.

-- Let cool and serve to baby or freeze for another meal.
+- Eat: Serve to your baby or freeze for a later meal.